CollinPretzel/2P_Processing/README.md

 ### 2P_proc.sh - Processing Bash Script

-*Also need to provide another description here*
+Script intended to run on HPC using the bash terminal.
+Should run through all preprocessing functions for files, leaving only registration and analysis functions left.

+### 2P_Proc.py - Processing Python Script

+Serves the same function as the bash script, but might need some edits dependin on its use.

 ### 2P_RB.py - Registration Between (Scans)

-*Here too!*
+Uses a warping transform to align vessels. *VERIFY RESULTS*

 ### 2P_VE.py - Vessel Extraction

-Extracts the vessels from the thresholded scan using connected components analysis
+Extracts the vessels from the thresholded scan using connected components analysis.

 ### 2P_WF.py - Wiener Filtering

-*Ahh one last one*
+Applies a generalized point-spread function to filter all scans for initial denoising.